August Schomburg: Work

 During the early years of his military career he served various Infantry assignments.
 In 1937 he transferred to Ordnance and attended the Massachusetts Institute of Technology, receiving his Master of Science degree in Mechanical Engineering.
 He attended the Ordnance School at Aberdeen Proving Ground, Maryland, and remained at the Proving Ground serving successively as Adjutant before going to the staff of the Ordnance Research and Development Center for tours as Chief, Small Arms Section; Executive Officer, Proving Center and Commanding Officer of the Ordnance Winter Proving Center in Canada.

 In April 1944 he was called to the War Department General Staff, where he was assigned to G-3 until February 1946.
 The following three years he spent at Ottawa, Canada as Assistant Military Attaché, U. S. Embassy, and Liaison Officer with the Canadian Army.

 In September 1949 he was assigned to Watertown Arsenal, Watertown, Massachusetts, where he remained until July 29, 1952, as Director of Research, Development and Engineering.
 The following year he spent as a student at the Industrial College of the Armed Forces, Fort McNair, Washington, D.C., graduating in June 1953.
 He was named Chief, Procurement Branch, G-4, Logistics, for United States Army in Europe, in 1953, with headquarters at Heidelberg, Germany.

 On April 27, 1956, General Schomburg was appointed Chief, Research and Development Division, Office, Chief of Ordnance.
 General Schomburg became Deputy Chief of Ordnance on May 2, 1958.
-He commanded the U.S. Army Ordnance Missile Command at Redstone Arsenal, predecessor to the U.S. Army Missile Command (later merged with the U.S. Army Aviation and Troop Command to form the U.S. Army Aviation and Missile Command in 1997), where he worked with Dr. Werner Von Braun in the development of the Nike-Zeus and Hercules class missile systems from February 1960 to May 24, 1962.
+He commanded the U.S. Army Ordnance Missile Command at Redstone Arsenal, predecessor to the U.S. Army Missile Command (later merged with the U.S. Army Aviation and Troop Command to form the U.S. Army Aviation and Missile Command in 1997), where he worked with Dr. Wernher von Braun in the development of the Nike-Zeus and Hercules class missile systems from February 1960 to May 24, 1962.
 He assisted with the official transfer of authority of the Army Ballistic Missile Agency (ABMA) to the NASA George C. Marshall Space Flight Center (MSFC) on July 1, 1960.
 General Schomburg later served as Commandant of the Industrial College of the Armed Forces at Fort McNair prior to his retirement in 1967.
 He died in January 1972 and was buried in Arlington National Cemetery.
 He was inducted into the Ordnance Corps Hall of Fame in 1985.